valtyr-naut/mimir/README.md

 # mimir
-A general purpose VI capable of formatting and evaluating datasets.
+A VI capable of creating and evaluating datasets of hashes.